rubenanapu/css/README.md

 * `margin: auto` only works for block elements with an explicitly assigned width.
 It's used to centralize blocks.
 * Units: pixels (px), percentages (%), rem & em (prefer "rem"), viewport(vh, vw), auto.

+# Working with JavaScript and CSS

+* `console.dir` shows all properties of what was selected with `document.querySelector('.classname')`